News From The World's Mayor | Joshua T. Berglan

 But what if we stopped treating these communities as victims and started treating them as creators?
 What if the infrastructure stayed after the cameras left, owned by the people who built it?
 What if the dollars flowing in actually transferred economic agency rather than reinforcing the structure that requires more dollars next year?

 That's the question this podcast episode — and this entire body of work — is built around.
-The answer I've been developing on the ground in Bafut Kingdom, Cameroon, and across an expansion node in Nakivale Refugee Settlement, Uganda, is called The Sovereign Franchise.
+The answer I've been developing on the ground in Cameroon, across the Bafut partnership, and through an expansion relationship in Nakivale Refugee Settlement, Uganda, is called The Sovereign Franchise.
 It is not a charity.
 It is not a McDonald's.
 It is a global sovereign media network designed to replace the dependency model with permanent economic sovereignty.

 The cameras are not coming.
 The funding is not coming.
 So we are building something that does not need either to survive — because the community will own every lens, every microphone, and every story.